Overrated / underrated

 What a friend who lives here would tell you

-The pattern is simple: the more a place markets itself to foreigners in English, the more you pay for the least Mexican experience.
+The pattern is simple: the more a place markets itself to foreigners in English and quotes prices in dollars, the more you pay for the least Mexican experience.
 Fly into the famous airports, sure.
-Then get one bus, one hour, or one mountain away from them.
+Then get one bus, one hour, or one mountain away.
+ADO covers the south and Gulf, ETN and Primera Plus cover the Bajío and the west, and either one for roughly 200 to 500 pesos (approximate) will carry you from the postcard to the real thing.
 That’s where the country you came for actually is.
+If you’re still deciding when to go, the best-time-to-visit guide and the getting-around guide will save you the most grief.